Summer Research Experience for Undergraduates

 The program will culminate with a poster presentation to faculty, graduate students and fellow researchers to highlight each individual's work.

 Our REU program typically begins during late May and runs through July.
-Each student earns $4,000 for 8 weeks of research, and campus housing is provided at no cost.
+Each student earns approximately $4,000 for 8 weeks of research, and campus housing is provided at no cost.
 We will also cover travel expenses up to $500.

 Meals will be the responsibility of the student, but UT's campus is conveniently located less than 1 mile from a large variety of restaurants.
 Campus dining also provides additional meal options.